matrix-org/matrix-hookshot/docs/usage/auth.md

 1. Send the generated token to the bridge by saying `github setpersonaltoken %your-token%`.
 You can redact the message afterwards if you like.
 1. The bridge will have connected you.
-You can check the status at any time by saying `github hastoken`
+You can check the status at any time by saying `github status`.

 ## GitLab